The-Discounters/vizsurvey/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### Running file server (needed for Cypress tests)

+cd into the test folder and also run `npm start` in a separate terminal if you want the file server to run.
+This is needed to run cypres tests.
+If this is the first time then you need to run `npm install` from the test folder.

 ### `npm run build; serve -s build`

 Runs the app in production mode.\